python-elective-kea/spring2023/docs/_sources/exam.rst.txt

 Hand-in a synopsis:
 *******************

-Some weeks before the oral examination you should hand in a synopsis on wiseflow. if you fail to do so, you will not be able to attend the oral exam.
+Some weeks before the oral examination you should hand in a synopsis on wiseflow.
+If you fail to do so, you will not be able to attend the oral exam.
 The synopsis should follow these requirements:

 * One A4 page (all topics should be on one page!)
 * Give a short overview of what you will present at your exam.